Tineco A11 Review

 Even at the default setting, the A11 produces over 72 decibels, which can be annoyingly loud for some people.

-At the highest setting, the noise level goes up further to the 75 dB mark, equivalent to loud music.
+At the highest setting, the noise level rises to 75 dB, equivalent to loud music.

-All of these tests are with the primary brush roll attached, which is the configuration you’ll likely use a majority of the time.
+All of these tests are with the primary brush roll attached, which is the configuration you’ll likely use most of the time.

 Dust Cup Capacity and Design